 Breast cancer will affect one in eight women (on average) during her lifetime.
 It is the second leading cause of cancer deaths in women.
 Appropriate screening is the best tool for the early detection and effective treatment of breast cancers.

 We follow guidelines promoted by the American Cancer Society, the American College of Radiology and the Society of Breast Imaging.
 All women should begin screening mammograms at age 40, but those with a family history of breast, colon, and ovarian or uterine cancer may need earlier or more frequent exams.
 Our breast care experts will work alongside your physician to determine the specific tests and frequency of screenings that are right for you.

 Our comprehensive approach goes beyond simply performing mammograms-we focus on measuring risk.
 Most women are in a low-risk category for breast cancer and an annual mammogram is sufficient for screening.
 Other women have an elevated lifetime risk (because of a family history or personal medical history) and are best served by a combination of Breast MRI and annual mammography.
 We do not simply perform mammograms-we educate patients about how they can avoid or fight breast cancer for themselves and their families.

-The Breast Center at Kingwood Medical Center offers a full range of breast imaging and related tests for the diagnosis and treatment of cancers in women.
+The Solis Mammography center, a department of Kingwood Medical Center, offers a full range of breast imaging and related tests for the diagnosis and treatment of cancers in women.